qalydon/qf-localc/README.md

 In the future, other data sources may be added.

 #### Stooq
+On or about 2026-04-01 Stooq implemented an apikey for website access.
+You will need to email Stooq at www@stooq.com.
+Your email should describe your project and its use of data.
+In return, Stooq will provide instructions describing how to obtain an apikey.
+Add your apikey to the configuration file as shown below (see the stooqconf section).

 If you want to use Stooq as your data source, you need to be aware of the ticker symbols that it recognizes.
 By observation, most ticker symbols need to have ".us" appended to the normal symbol.
 For example, the symbol "ibm" would be